South Surrey State of the Market Report 2020

-Below is our annual State of the Market report on residential development in South Surrey.
-In this report we look back at 2018’s market activity while looking forward to what 2019 will bring.
-Included in this report is a highlight of the in-process development applications and sale activity of residential development land in the area.
+Below is Frontline Real Estate Service’s annual State of the Market report on residential development in South Surrey.
+In this report we look back at 2019’s market activity while looking forward to what 2020 will bring.
+Included in this report is an analysis of 2019 land sales activity and a summary of the current development applications in the area.
 Most importantly, we have included an update on the development status of the various neighbourhood plans in South Surrey.

 CURRENT STATE OF south surrey NEIGHBOURHOODs